The Monumental Truth about Sick Building Syndrome

 how do you prevent sick building syndrome?

-If you fix any damp issues, you have in your home to remove the possibility of mould.
+Addressing all the indoor air quality issues will go a long way to improving your health.
+If you fix any damp issues you have in your home to remove the possibility of mould.
 The temperature of your house will stop mould and bacteria from reproducing.

-Reduce the amount of dust in your home, and you will reduce the number of dust mites you have exposure.
+Similarly, reducing the amount of dust in your home will reduce the number of dust mites you have exposure to.
 And have a low maintenance home which will also reduce the number of dust mites in your home.

 Adequate ventilation in your home will improve your indoor air quality.
 You can use toxin absorbing plants such as mother-in-law tongue or Sansevieria.
 They scrub the air and improve your indoor air quality.